-The National Legal Aid System project in Haiti was implemented in 2007 to provide free legal assistance to low-income individuals as an innovative solution to the lack of access to justice.
-It was established by the United Nations Stabilization Haitian bar associations.
-Attorneys from Legal Aid Bureaus (Bureaux and mediation services in alternative dispute resolution also offered on a range of nonsystem's future is in doubt, however, as it is currently funded entirely by international aid; when its two that end, the Haiti Justice Sector Strengthening Programme, funded its operational effectiveness.
+The National Legal Aid System 2007 to provide free legal assistance to low-income individuals as an innovative solution to the lack of access to justice.
+It was established by the United Nations Stabilization NGOs in collaboration with Haitian bar associations.
+Attorneys from Legal Aid Bureaus (Bureaux d'Assistance Légale) provide clients alternative dispute resolution system's future is in doubt, however, as it is currently funded entirely by international aid; when its two that end, the Haiti Justice Sector Strengthening Programme, funded its operational effectiveness.